kdeldycke/meta-package-manager/.github/ISSUE_TEMPLATE/bug_report.md

 To help debugging the issue:

-- Try running your command with `--verbosity DEBUG` option
+- Try running your command with `--verbosity DEBUG` option and inspect the output to look for unexpected execution traces.
 - Provide details about identification of package managers with:
   ```
   mpm --verbosity DEBUG --all-managers managers